Galactosialidosis: Genetic inheritance

-Mechanism of disease
+Pathophysiology

 Galactosialidosis occurs when a patient inherits two copies of a mutated CTSA gene.
 Encoding of the mutated gene results in a defective form of the protein cathepsin A. When the structure of cathepsin A is disrupted due to mutation, it becomes non-functional and cannot form a digestive complex with neuraminidase-1 and beta-galactosidase.
-As a result, toxic materials accumulate within the cells of the body due to the lysosomes' inability to perform its functions.
+As a result, toxic materials accumulate within the cells of the body due to the lysosomes' inability to perform their functions.

 Diagnosis

 When the characteristic symptoms of galactosialidosis are suspected, patients can undergo specific testing to confirm their diagnosis.
 One common method includes enzyme assays which measure the activity of neuraminidase-1 and beta-galactosidase.
 Decreased levels in enzymatic activity indicate a deficiency in cathepsin A. A complete urinalysis can be performed to detect the presence of oligosaccharides, which would pass through the urine as excess amounts accumulate within cells due to lysosomal dysfunction.

 A diagnosis can more specifically be confirmed through molecular genetic analysis, which is used to identify a mutation in the CTSA gene.
-Once a mutation is detected, the results are combined with a clinical exam and patient symptoms to fully diagnosis galactosialidosis.
-The age of the patient at the onset of symptoms is used to determine the specific disease subtype of the patient: early infantile patients are diagnosed between birth and 3 months of age, late infantile patients are diagnosed between 3-12 months of age, and juvenile/adult patients are normally diagnosed in adolescence when symptoms begin.
+Once a mutation is detected, the results are combined with a clinical exam and patient symptoms to fully diagnose galactosialidosis.
+The age of the patient at the onset of symptoms is used to determine the specific disease subtype of the patient.
+Early infantile patients are diagnosed between birth and 3 months of age, late infantile patients are diagnosed between 3–12 months of age, and juvenile/adult patients are normally diagnosed in adolescence when symptoms begin.

 A prenatal diagnosis was made by Kleijer et al. in 1979 by measuring beta-galactosidase and neuraminidase activities in cultured amniotic fluid cells.